 The Bookstore must respond to the rapidly changing market by building in greater flexibility and placing greater emphasis on non-textbook categories.
-Beginning in the 2013 spring semester, the Bookstore will begin an in-store rental program.
-We will begin testing the model in the 2012 fall semester.
-The Bookstore will continue to focus on non-textbook sales categories in order to increase traffic and awareness.
+The 2013 spring semester saw the Bookstore begin an in-store rental program.
+There are plans to expand the program and to include digital downloads of textbooks.
+The Bookstore continues to focus on key product categories in order to ease the loss of textbook revenue with a growing focus on Art Supplies and Snacks.